-You’d be amazed what a little research can do in this situation.
+- Start By Doing Your Homework – You’d be amazed at what a little research can do in this situation.
 A simple corporate name search can help you find out if anyone in your state who has filed a corporation or LLC is using that name.

-When people hear your business name, they should be able to get at least a general sense of what you do.
-A name like ABC Solutions is pretty vague, and could apply to a variety of types of businesses.
+- Make Sure Your Name Tells What You Do – When people hear your business name, they should be able to get at least a general sense of what you do.
+A name like ABC Solutions is pretty vague and could apply to a variety of types of businesses.
 ABC Wireless Solutions, on the other hand, is a bit more specific and at least points people in the right direction.

-Once you’ve found that your name is available through that name search, if you plan to incorporate or form an LLC but aren’t quite ready to do so, secure a business name reservation so no one else can take that name.
+- Snag That Name Fast – Once you’ve found that your name is available through that name search if you plan to incorporate or form an LLC but aren’t quite ready to do so, secure a business name reservation so no one else can take that name.
 This will prevent anyone else in the state you want to form your business entity to use it for their corporation or LLC name until you’re ready to file your business entity.